bkmgit/megamol/docs/manual.md

     $ ccmake ../

 Hit `c` a couple of times until the screen does not change, then hit `g` to generate build files.
+For a minimal build, only build the console, core and vislib
 On the console prompt, start `make`:

     $ make